Recovery from Leg Amputation

 When the surgeon is satisfied with the wound healing, compression therapy can begin.
 A well-shaped, even and uniform limb will have a direct affect on the successful fitting of a prosthetic leg.

-Compression Therapy occurs in several ways.
+Compression therapy occurs in several ways.
 It may include using a shrinker sock, which is an elastic compression bandage pulled or wrapped over the residual limb.
-Other methods include utilising a special silicone sleeve, called a post-operative silicone liner, which is worn over the residual limb.
-The goal in Compression Therapy is to further reduce the swelling while promoting blood circulation.
-Compression Therapy may be continued throughout Mobilisation and early Rehabilitation to continue shaping of the residual limb.
+Other methods include utilizing a special silicone sleeve, called a post-operative silicone liner, which is worn over the residual limb.
+The goal in compression therapy is to further reduce the swelling while promoting blood circulation.
+Compression Therapy may be continued throughout Mobilization and early Rehabilitation to continue shaping of the residual limb.
 Your surgical team and prosthetist will work together to determine the correct compression therapy method for your situation.

 As soon as your surgeon feels you’re ready, they may recommend specialized exercises and/or physical therapy.
 During this stage, your residual limb is probably still being shaped with compression therapy.
 You may experience some issues with balance and stamina, which, although frustrating, are normal during this stage.